kubernetes/community/contributors/design-proposals/raw-block-pv.md

   a filesystem on top, the design requires explicit intent for how the volume will be used.
   The additional benefit of explicitly defining how the volume is to be consumed will provide a means for indicating the method by which the device should be scrubbed when the claim is deleted, as this method will differ from a raw block device compared to a filesystem.
-The ownership and responsibility of defining the rention policy shall be up to the plugin method being utilized and is not covered in this proposal.
+The ownership and responsibility of defining the retention policy shall be up to the plugin method being utilized and is not covered in this proposal.

-  The last design point is block devices should be able to be fully restricted by the admin in accordance with how inline volumes are today.
+  Limiting use of the volumeMode to block can be executed through the use of storage resource quotas and storageClasses defined by the administrator.

   To ensure backwards compatibility and a phased transition of this feature, the consensus from the community is to intentionally disable the volumeMode: Block for external provisioners until a suitable implementation for provisioner versioning has been accepted and implemented in the community.
-This requirement is better described in the design PR discussion and will be implemented as a seperate initiative.
+This requirement is better described in the design PR discussion and will be implemented as a separate initiative.
+  In addition, in-tree provisioners should be able to gracefully ignore volumeMode API objects for plugins that haven't been updated to accept this value.
 Acceptable values for volumeMode are 'Block' and 'Filesystem'.
 Where 'Filesystem' is the default value today and not required to be set in the PV/PVC.

 # Proposed API Changes